SOliv1/ms-4-kuk-marketing/README.md

 ### Features Left to Implement:
 			* Search box to search the website packages and products in a more cohesive and timely manner
 			* Sort code to sort through products and website categories
-			* Login form with password so users sign in securely using the password to access the database.	- DONE
+			* Login form with password so users sign in securely using the password to access the     database- DONE
-			* More links to other companies specialising in our products and services. 	* Links to other specialised SERVICE sites appropriate to this website.
+			* More links to other companies specialising in our products and services.
+			* Links to other specialised SERVICE sites appropriate to this website.
 			* Contact Forms and social media to sign up for newsletters.
                         * Gallery of website examples and webpackages to view for visual impact
 			* Another possible  feature to be incorporated is to be able and rate the products and services we offer. - DONE
 			* Social media and blogs
 			* Chat page / Forum
                         * Zoom and Live Streaming for consultations with potential and existing leads / clients
                         * Introduce a favicon to my website
 #### Libraries / requirements used in my project:
 ```
 asgiref==3.2.10